sudeepraja/sudeepraja.github.io/index.md

 layout: page
 published: true
 ---
-I am a first year Ms/PhD student at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the [University of Massachusetts Amherst](http://www.umass.edu/).
+I am a second year Ms/PhD student at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the [University of Massachusetts Amherst](http://www.umass.edu/).

 I am broadly interested in the theoretical foundations of Machine Learning.
 Some speicific areas of interest include Online Learning, Bandits, Statistical Learning Theory, Reinforcement Learning Theory and Convex/Non-Convex/Combinatorial Optimization.